OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 <img src="Images/Chapters/0x06d/bither_demo_plist.png" alt="iMazing" width="550">

-Again, remove the pin_code attribute from the plist and save your changes.
-Rename the file back to the original name (i.e., without the plist extenstion) and perform your backup restore from iTunes.
-When the restore is complete you'll see that Bither no longer prompts you for the pin code when launched.
+Again, remove the `pin_code` attribute from the plist and save your changes.
+Rename the file back to the original name (i.e., without the plist extension) and perform your backup restore from iTunes.
+When the restore is complete you'll see that Bither no longer prompts you for the PIN code when launched.

 ### Testing Auto-Generated Screenshots for Sensitive Information (MSTG-STORAGE-9)